ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

 Vibration Damping
 =================

-Flight Control boards have accelerometers that are sensitive to vibrations.
+Autopilots have accelerometers that are sensitive to vibrations.
 These accelerometer values are combined with barometer and GPS data to estimate the vehicle's position.
 With excessive vibrations, the estimate can be thrown off and lead to very bad